Pernorris overcomes his past and builds his future

 “People may see and read my story, but what they don’t see is the impact that I’ve made on other people’s lives.
 They don’t see the impact I’ve made on my kids’ lives, on my cousins, on my friends, on strangers that I’ve talked to, on people that I have been able to show a different way.
 I’m one person, but 10,000 may have been helped because Cara helped me.
 You can’t put that into words.

-Your support this holiday season ensures more stories of transformation like Pernorris’ will be told in our next 30 years.
+Your support ensures more stories of transformation like Pernorris’ will be told in our next 30 years.
 Please consider making a gift of any amount to fuel this work.
 Thank you for your generosity.